 1. Check what the air pressure is doing in your exact location

-This website has a brilliant tool that enables you to see what the air pressure is doing where you are and so sense check the forecast that your clock is showing.
-Crucially, the tool also lets you see how the pressure has been changing over the past few hours (or days).
-Search for your location then scroll to the bottom of the page and click on "time machine".
-Select the time period in question then scroll down the page to look for the atmospheric pressure graph that the site will then produce.
-We're confident that the trend shown in the graph will explain any unlikely forecast shown by the clock.
+This website has a handy tool that enables you to see what the air pressure is doing where you are and so sense check the forecast that your clock is showing.
+Crucially, the tool also lets you see how the pressure has been changing over the past 72 hours.
+Search for your current location then scroll to the second graph.
+This will show you what the air pressure has been doing.
+We're confident the trend displayed in that graph will explain any unlikely forecast shown by the clock in the last 72 hours.
 If not...

 2. Could the batteries be running a little low?